-The bill would make tailoring of the regime mandatory instead of discretionary, and would likely result in more tailored regulation for banks with between \$100 billion to \$250 billion in assets because the Fed would consider the application of each provision separately.
-On the other hand, systemic risk regulation would be less tailored overall, since the bill would mostly eliminate two existing tiers of regulations-those that apply at \$10 billion and \$50 billion in assets.
+The bill would make tailoring of the regime mandatory instead of discretionary, and would likely result in more tailored regulation for banks with between \$100 billion and \$250 billion in assets because the Fed would consider the application of each provision separately.
+In contrast, systemic risk regulation would be less tailored overall, because the bill would mostly eliminate two existing tiers of regulations-those that apply at \$10 billion and \$50 billion in assets.
 However, expanding beyond systemic risk regulation, overall bank regulation would be more tailored because of the new size-based exemptions included in other titles of the bill.